-We have just explored the importance of how thoughts in particular relate to the ego, the self, and therefore our belief in “will.”
+We have just explored the importance in realizing how thoughts in particular relate to the ego, the self, and therefore our belief in “will.”
 Thoughts precede what we consider “voluntary” action, which gives rise to our feelings of “will.”
 Without thoughts there is no action.
-However, if we are not responsible for the thoughts behind our actions, and cannot control which thoughts lead to action and which thoughts do not lead to action, how then can we also be responsible for our actions?
+However, if we are not responsible for the thoughts behind our actions, and cannot control which thoughts lead to action and which thoughts lead to inaction, how then can we also be responsible for our actions?
 We can’t be.
 As stated previously, we don’t identify our “body” and its involuntary functions like breathing and the manufacturing of red blood cells with our sense of “I” and “will.”
 That is why we don’t think “I” am making red blood cells, but rather “my body” is making red blood cells.
 However, we do think “I” thought of something – not “my brain” thought of something.
 The fact we feel this way clearly demonstrates the fact we see our body and mind as separate things – as if we have a body which runs on its own, independent of our conscious thought processes, and “houses” our separate minds with “free will” that tell our bodies “what to think” and “what to do.”
 Most people are therefore dualists at heart.
 This is what gives rise to the belief in the so-called “mind-body problem,” and with it, notions of the “immortal soul,” and is the basis for Rene Descartes’ mind-body dualism theory we also have explored in the past and will explore in more depth later on.
 If we did not see mind and body as separate things, then we would not see any distinction between the heart in our bodies beating involuntarily, and us voluntarily deciding to move our bodies to take a walk.